Falmouth-Games-Academy/comp230-cpd/README.md

 This week my biggest stress this week was trying to make sure all my work was done in time for my deadlines this week and up to a standard I was happy with.
 I really stress at every deadline even if I know everything will be fine.
 I managed this with a day to spare for my last one, I was happy with this as I feel my business case turned out to be quite a good piece or work.
 The research journals this term weren't my facorite as we were assigned our own topics, some people got topics I was way more interested in and I got stuck with something I wouldn't choose for myself, that's just how things go.

 ## Week Nine - Beginning 9th April
+This week we're back to uni for the third term, not long left to go, the pressure is starting to hit me hard.
+As term is winding down and people are starting to get ready for Summer this is when I need to work the hardest to ensure everything is done.
+Time is moving very quickly.
+My biggest struggle is managing my time effectively, I have never been good at this and probably plays a large part in the enormous stress I face.

 ## Week Ten - Beginning 16th April